aepifanov/mos_mu/doc/update-product/update-env-9-2.rst

 .. _update-env-9-2:

+**Caution**

+    Carefully read the whole `update to 9.2`_ section to understand the update scenario.

+    We strongly recommend contacting Mirantis Support if you plan to update your Mirantis OpenStack environment.

+**Warning**

+    Please gracefully SHUT OFF all VMs on the environtment before the starting update.

 =================================================
 Update an existing Mirantis OpenStack environment
 =================================================

-.. caution:: Carefully read the whole :ref:`update-from-9-to-9-2` section
-             to understand the update scenario.

-             We strongly recommend contacting Mirantis Support if you plan to update your Mirantis OpenStack environment.

-.. warning:: Please gracefully SHUT OFF all VMs on the environtment before
-             the starting update.

 If you have a running Mirantis OpenStack 9.0 or 9.1 environment, you can safely update it to version 9.2.